-Professor Mikkelson is a state and federally certified court interpreter, and is accredited by the American Translators Association.
-She has been a consultant to court interpreter regulatory and training entities such as the California Judicial Council and the National Center for State Courts, and has published extensively on court and community interpreting.
-She is a member of the American Translators Association, the National Association of Judiciary Translators and Interpreters, and the Conference of Interpreter Trainers.
-She has spoken at conferences and presented workshops throughout the country and all over the world.
+I am a state and federally certified court interpreter, and I am certified by the American Translators Association.
+I have served as a consultant to court interpreter regulatory and training entities such as the California Judicial Council and the National Center for State Courts, and I have published extensively on court and community interpreting, including a very popular series of interpreter training manuals (published by Acebo).
+I am a member of the American Translators Association, the National Association of Judiciary Translators and Interpreters, and the Conference of Interpreter Trainers.
+I have spoken at conferences and presented workshops throughout the country and all over the world.

 MA, Intercultural Communication and Certificate in Translation and Interpretation, Monterey Institute of International Studies; BA, Sociology, Mills College